Sprite Sheet Unpacker

 • Runs fully in your browser so atlas images and configs stay on your device.

-• Supports config-driven extraction plus auto-detect and manual grid fallback in one workflow.
+• Supports config-driven extraction plus auto-detect, manual drag-select recovery, and grid fallback in one workflow.

-• Handles multipack atlas page references, trim metadata, rotation, and source offsets where available.
+• Handles multipack atlas page references, trim metadata, rotation, source offsets, Unity SpriteMetaData, and Unity YAML atlas inputs.

 • Exports one PNG per frame with a manifest for downstream debugging or re-import.